8.2.3 Paternity -

 Policy

-For the most part, the Wyoming CSP Program utilizes its genetic testing contract with an accredited laboratory for IV-D cases only; however, there are two other instances described below where the District CSP Office facilitates genetic testing.
+For the most part, the Wyoming CSP utilizes its genetic testing contract with an accredited laboratory for IV-D cases only; however, there are two other instances described below where the District CSP Office facilitates genetic testing.
 The Wyoming CSP will pay for the cost of genetic testing in all open IV-D Cases in which genetic testing is ordered by the court, including intergovernmental cases.

 IV-D Cases